m-yamazoe/documentation/saas/automation/automation.rst

 Introduction
 ~~~~~~~~~~~~
-enStratus automation encompasses many facets of infrastructure mangement and orchstration.
+enStratus automation encompasses many facets of infrastructure mangement and orchestration.

 #.
 Automated backups. enStratus will perform backup/maintenance of the application and
    hardware infrastructure according to the specification of the deployment.
 Backups